-Patients with Down syndrome have characteristically flat facies consisting of a low nasal bridge and small nose.
+Patients with Down syndrome have characteristically flat facies consisting of a low nasal bridge and a small nose.

 Duodenal atresia is a birth defect of the digestive tract where the duodenum is not patent.
 This occurs more frequently in infants with Down syndrome.
 Duodenal atresia is commonly diagnosed with a “double bubble” sign on imaging.

 This disease is characterized by the loss of Auerbach's plexus in the gut, causing failure of a segment of the colon to relax.
 Hirschsprung's disease is more common in individuals with Down syndrome.

 While the majority of atrial septal defects are septum secundum type, Down syndrome is most commonly associated with a septum primum type ASD.